NicholasSterling/rust-async/src/chapter_1/iterators_are_closures.md

 {{#include ../../examples/chapter_1/src/lib.rs:test_bounds}}
 ```

-We can apply the same pattern to closures: by moving ownership of the wrappee inside the state of the wrapper, we can delegate the state-machinery from the wrapper and into the wrappee.
+We can apply the same pattern to closures: by moving ownership of the wrappee inside the state of the wrapper, we can delegate the state machinery from the wrapper and into the wrappee.
 ```rust
 {{#include ../../examples/chapter_1/src/lib.rs:bounds_closure}}
 ```